wcountiss/baseballpitch/Readme.txt

 Player Roster
   *Wants the roster to be able to extend down further

-Ben
-Trunk Rotation Foot contact should be yType = 3

 ****************** Ben - Meeting - *************************
 Feb 11th 2016